Our Executive Directors

 Executive Directors are employees of the Trust.
 Along with the Non-Executive Directors, they are accountable for the Trust's performance.

-Stuart Richardson, Deputy Chief Executive and Chief Operating Officer
+Stuart Richardson, Chief Executive Officer

 I was Managing Director of Mental Health and Specialist Services with Pennine Care NHS Foundation Trust.
 I introduced a cultural change programme to support quality improvement and financial sustainability.
 I am a registered learning disability nurse.
 I have held senior roles in community services and the learning disability service.